GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 Simplification is less relevant for a zoomed in view, but is very necessary for a zoomed out region or country zoom level.
 It is simply not possible (in real time) to render all the detail of a whole country -- and besides, rendering the exact geometry of a road is not necessary, as it can't be seen from the zoomed out view.
 Therefore, in advance, we must simplify the data in order to remove unnecessary detail.
 This is effectively invisible to the user if executed well, as it should only remove what is imperceptible.
 The Douglas-Peucker algorithm is a popular algorithm for achieving this, but some manual tag-based checks are also required, so that you only preserve large roads and other important details when zoomed out.

 As part of this, you need to decide at how many zoom levels you provide simplified versions of the geometry.
 There is a trade-off here -- if you stored a simplified version for every zoom level between 1 and 20, the versions only one level apart will basically be duplicates, storing almost the same data, wasting space.
 For the zoom levels you don't store a simplified version for, you can either "under-zoom" a more detailed one, or "over-zoom" in the other direction.
 For example, if you stored a simplified copy at zoom 14, you could still render data at z12, albeit at a performance loss, as you are rendering unperceivable details.
-Equally, you could also render at z16, but the artefacts introduced by simplification may become visible (TODO: add sample image of overzoom).
+Equally, you could also render at z16, but the artefacts introduced by simplification may become visible.

+{{< image path="overzoom-artifacts.png" alt="Screenshot of OSMO showing artifacts from overzooming too far" caption="Crunchy geometries that resulting from overzooming a tile too far">}}

 ## Mapsforge file format